lassik/awesome-forth/README.md

 # Awesome Forth

-Resources and links for the Forth programming language

-> Forth is an imperative stack-based computer programming language and programming environment.
+Forth is a stack-based, imperative and reflective programming language that comes with its own interactive development environment.
+Forth is famous (and infamous) for its extreme simplicity and flexibility.
+It excels at the rapid prototyping of low-level software and and has been implemented for an extremely wide range of platforms.

 ## Getting started